surveycto/conjoint/README.md

 ### Data format

-This field plug-in supports the `select_one` field type.
+This field plug-in supports the `text` field type.
 The field stores a pipe (|) separated list of the the options presented to the respondant and the choice selected.
 For example:

 `Bread,Bagel,Hero|Cheese,Cheddar,Mozzarella|Greens,Spinach,Arugala|Meat,Portobello,Roast beef|Sauce,Mustard,Mayonnaise|Veggie,Pickles,Pickles|Option 1`